ricmmartins/highly-available-scalable-wordpress-azure/README.md

 # Deploy a highly available and scalable Wordpress on Azure

-This example scenario is a guidance on how to deploy a highly available and scalable Wordpress on Azure using Application Gateway that uses a Virtual Machine Scale Set for backend servers and all deployed into 3 [Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#availability-zones) to ensure availability and scalability.
+This example scenario is a guidance on how to deploy a highly available and scalable Wordpress on Azure using Application Gateway that uses a Virtual Machine Scale Set for backend servers and all deployed into three [availability zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#availability-zones) to ensure availability and scalability.
+The Application Gateway will ensure the usage of [session affinity](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-cookie-affinity), a requirement for Wordpress.

 Those backend servers will be hosting a [Wordpress](https://wordpress.com/) configured over a NFS Share on [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) service and connected to an [Azure Database for MySQL](https://docs.microsoft.com/en-us/azure/mysql/overview) service.